INTRODUCTION OF FITTING SHOP

 Hand hacksaw

 Hand hacksaw is a cutting tool that is used in the fitting shop for manual cutting.
-It has three parts, Handles, Hacksaw frame, and blade.
+It has three parts, Handles, a Hacksaw frame, and a blade.
 The blade is made of high-speed steel or high carbon steel and the frame is made of mild steel.
 The blade is adjusted with the help of a wing nut.
-The teeth of a blade generally forward direction.
+The teeth of a blade are generally forward direction.

 Striking Tools.